Accelerating Berends-Giele recursion for gluons in arbitrary dimensions over finite fields: Use cases and method overview

 Here the definitions and related conventions of the polarisation states are provided, taking the example of 6 dimensions.
 In the case the polarisation is built for a massless 6-dimensional vector $k = \left\{ k^0, \ldots, k^5 \right\}$ (obeying therefore the relation $(k,k)=0$ ) and a 4-dimensional massless vector $\chi$ embedded in six dimensions as follow

 The 4-dimensional part of the vector $k$ vector is defined as

 Hence, a massless four-dimensional vector can then be constructed in the following way

 Square roots are cumbersome when working in finite fields $\mathbb{F}_p$, since they require a field extension $50\%$ of the time.
 However, they can be avoided by multiplying $\epsilon$ by appropriate factors while dividing out from the ``conjugate'' state $\epsilon^*$.
 In this case the two states are no longer complex conjugate, like for spinors with complex momenta.
 Nevertheless the completeness relation and orthonormality conditions are still satisfied.
-The polarisation vectors can be written as {2} By definition, the polarisation vectors are transverse $(k, \epsilon_i)=0$ and fulfil the following properties
+The polarisation vectors can be written as